Krishitaa/Number-guesser-game-/README.md

 # Number-guesser-game-
-This is my second repository.
+This is my third repository.
 The language that I have used is python.